Laird’s Top 5 Exercises for Surfing Strength

 When I learned to surf, we didn’t have leashes.
 That made us good swimmers.
 Aside from making you more comfortable in the water, swimming develops the same back and arm muscles you use for paddling.
 Swimming also helps you stay mindful of breathing and forces focus on form.

 Breathing is a pillar concept in XPT—so much so that it’s a standout among the best workouts for surfers.
-Performance breathing increases endurance and keeps your body’s focus where you need it to be when you’re maintaining balance on your board.
+XPT's Performance Breathing® program increases endurance and keeps your body’s focus where you need it to be when you’re maintaining balance on your board.

 All is possible.
 Enjoy the ride.